InterIntSys/InterIntSys.github.io/content/news/20251231_confirmhumanity_radio/index.md

 ## Episode 5/5: Kunst und Künstliche Intelligenz (Art and AI)

 The final episode explores **art, culture, and AI**.
 On the one hand, the discussion covers how generative AI is reshaping artistic practice, creative processes, and cultural production.
 On the other hand, topics include workflow and accessibility challenges, as well as questions of **authorship, intellectual property, and value creation**.
-The discussion also addresses the evolving dynamics of AI in the music sector, ranging from experimentation and enthusiasm to caution and concern (---the typical tech panic").
+The discussion also addresses the evolving dynamics of AI in the music sector, ranging from experimentation and enthusiasm to caution and concern (---the typical "tech panic").

 Episode link:
 https://cba.media/751436